 The Investment Committee is comprised of:

-The Company has established an Audit Committee comprising four Directors, of which three are considered as independent: DM Meiklejohn (Chairman), IA Campbell and JK Fairley.
-Mr Barker is not currently considered independent as outlined in the Company's Corporate Governance Statement.
+The Company has established an Audit Committee comprising four Directors, who are all considered as independent: AA Kimmitt (Chair), IA Campbell and JK Fairley.
 They meet periodically to review issues relating to the controls applied to the Company’s activities, accounting policies, the content of financial statements and related issues.
 Meetings of the committee are attended by a partner from the Company’s auditors, PricewaterhouseCoopers and the Managing Director, RM Freeman, by invitation.

 As a listed entity, the Company has an obligation under the Listing Rules to maintain an informed market with respect to its securities.
 Accordingly, we keep the market advised of all information required to be disclosed under the Rules which we believe would have material affect on the price or value of the Company’s securities.